takl23/Portfolio/content/technology/python.md

 ---
 Title: Python
-Description: This is the page about Jpython.
+Description: This is the page about python.
 Template: technology
 ---
 # Python